markcwm/openb3d.mod/README.md

 ## Status

-After returning to work on this wrapper in my spare time, my plan is to get it into a finished and bug-free state.
-Since Angros has a working GLES2/WebGL version I may try to add Android support from NG, but this is not a big priority.
-It should work with the latest NG release (currently 0.99) but please note it is not working with modern compilers like GCC 7.x (or later Clang/LLVM) so for now you need an older compiler.
+This wrapper is in a late beta stage of development, so there are still some bugs and missing features (the author accepts no responsibility for any loss that occurs when using this software).
+The library has a working GLES2 (WebGL) version but the wrapper doesn't support this yet.
+The latest version should work with BRL or NG BlitzMax (currently tested with 0.99 release) but note there is an issue with C++11 compilers like GCC 7.x (or Clang/LLVM 5.x) so for now you need an older compiler.

 ## License